Site in French

 The Breguet 693 No3 is accidentally destroyed on landing on June 7, 1940, on the return of a test flight: General GIRIER is wounded in both legs.

-GOBEAU Jean
+GOBEAU Gustave

 Chief Warrant Officer